This post has been updated. It was originally published on October 2, 2017.

-There are certain areas of expertise that came naturally to us over the years: cars, space, aviation, and computers, to name a few.
-During the first half of the past century, we even provided practical features for scientifically-minded housewives.
+There are certain areas of expertise that came naturally to the editors of Popular Science over the years: cars, space, aviation, and computers, to name a few.
+During the first half of the 20th century, we even provided practical features for scientifically-minded housewives.
 But children and babies?
 Not so much.
-Hence this compilation of PopSci's most dubious child-rearing technologies from the pages of Popular Science.
+Hence this compilation of the most dubious child-rearing technologies from the pages of Popular Science.